-Part one of three on the Eternal City, this episode resurrects the rubble and brings back to life the capital of the ancient world.
-Focusing on the grandeur of classical Rome, we'll marvel at the Colosseum, the Pantheon, and the empire's exquisite art.
-Then we'll go offbeat by bicycle to see the Appian Way and marvels of Roman engineering.
+Part one of three shows on the Eternal City, this episode resurrects the rubble and brings back to life the capital of the ancient world.
+Focusing on the grandeur of classical Rome, we'll admire the groundbreaking architecture at the Colosseum and Pantheon, and the empire's exquisite art at the Capitoline Museum.
+Then we'll head out on a bike ride along the ancient Appian Way and take in nearby marvels of Roman engineering.

-Since the fourth century B.C., this has been Rome's gateway to the East.
+For a taste of the countryside around Rome and more wonders of Roman engineering, take the four-mile trip from the Colosseum out past the wall to a stretch of the ancient Appian Way, where the original pavement stones are lined by several interesting sights.
 The wonder of its day, the Appian Way was the largest, widest, fastest road ever, called the "Queen of Roads."
-Built in 312 B.C., it connected Rome with Capua (near Naples), running in a straight line for much of the way, ignoring the natural contour of the land.
+Built in 312 BC, it connected Rome with Capua (near Naples), running in a straight line for much of the way, ignoring the natural contour of the land.
 Just as Hitler built the Autobahn system in anticipation of empire maintenance, the expansion-minded Roman government realized the military and political value of a good road system.

 Rome is huge, complex, and endlessly entertaining.
 And this is one of three episodes we dedicate to the Eternal City.
 Our focus in this episode: Classical Rome, once the capital of the Western world.

 We'll marvel at the biggies — the Colosseum…the Pantheon…the empire's powerful art.
 Then we'll go offbeat to bike the Appian Way and be inspired by Roman engineering.
 The story of ancient Rome can be overwhelming.
 We'll take it slowly, starting where the city did — in the Forum — and try to bring to life all this ancient rubble.

-In a nutshell, classical Rome lasted about a thousand years: roughly 500 BC to 500 AD.
-Rome grew for 500 years, peaked for 200 years and fell for 300 years.
-The first half was a republic—run by elected senators, the last half an empire—run by unelected emperors.
+In a nutshell, classical Rome lasted about a thousand years: roughly 500 BC to AD 500.
+Rome grew for 500 years, peaked for 200 years, and fell for 300 years.
+The first half was the Republic — ruled by elected senators; the last half was the Empire — ruled by unelected emperors.

-In 509 BC they tossed out their king, established a relatively democratic Roman Republic, and began what was perhaps history's greatest success story — the rise of Rome.
+In 509, they tossed out their king and established the relatively democratic Roman Republic.
+That began what was perhaps history's greatest success story — the rise of Rome.

-From the start, Romans were expert builders and had a knack for effective government.
+From the start, Romans were expert builders and they had a knack for effective government.
 This simple brick building was once richly veneered with marble and fronted by a grand portico.
 It's the Curia.
-The senate met here and set the legal standards that still guide western civilization.
+The senate met here and set the legal standards that still guide Western civilization.

 The powerful elites of the Republic found all this change just too radical.
 In an attempt to save the Republic and their political power, a faction of Roman senators assassinated Caesar.
 His body was burned on this spot in 44 BC.

 The Capitoline Hill — which rises majestically from the busy streets — has long been the home of Rome's city government.
-During the Renaissance Michelangelo, designed this regal staircase.
-He gave the square its famously harmonious proportions with a majestic centerpiece and its ancient statue of Emperor Marcus Aurelius.
+During the Renaissance, Michelangelo designed this regal staircase.
+He gave the square its famously harmonious proportions and its majestic centerpiece: an ancient statue of Emperor Marcus Aurelius.

 This is a copy.
-The second century original —considered the greatest equestrian statue of antiquity — is showcased in the adjacent Capitoline Museum.
+The second-century original —the greatest equestrian statue of antiquity — is showcased in the adjacent Capitoline Museum.
 This, like the other great statues of antiquity, is now safely out of the elements.

 The museum helps you imagine life before the fall of Rome.

-These reliefs show Marcus Aurelius performing the various duties of an emperor: Here, as the chief priest or "pontifix maximus" he prepares to sacrifice a bull.
+These reliefs show Marcus Aurelius performing the various duties of an emperor: Here, as the chief priest, or "pontifex maximus," he prepares to sacrifice a bull.
 Here, on the battlefield, he grants clemency to vanquished barbarian leaders.
-And this one puts you curbside at a victory parade with the emperor — the Eisenhower of his day — on a chariot, winged victory on his shoulder, and trumpets proclaiming his glory.
+And this one puts you curbside at a victory parade with the emperor — the Eisenhower of his day — on a chariot, Winged Victory on his shoulder, and trumpets proclaiming his glory.

-Like any good propaganda art, battle scenes stoked imperial pride.
-You can wander among heroic statues in grand halls...and look into the eyes of now-forgotten emperors.
+Like any propaganda art, battle scenes stoked imperial pride.
+You can wander among heroic statues in grand halls...and look into the eyes of long-forgotten emperors.

 And the museum also shows a more peaceful and intimate side of Roman life.
 Here, a boy quietly pulls a thorn from his foot.

-And this statue, called the Drunken Faun, is a playful reminder that a trait of ancient Rome that survives today is a fondness for good food and fine wine.
+And this statue, called the Drunken Faun, is a playful reminder that a trait of ancient Rome that survives to this today is a fondness for good food and fine wine.

 Part of your Roman experience — regardless of your budget — should be experiencing a fine meal.
 And we're doing that al fresco on Piazza Farnese.
-We're starting with a great spread of antipasti...Proscuitto… porcini mushrooms puntarella— a local salad, and fresh mozzarella.
+We're starting with a great spread of antipasti, prosciutto, porcini mushrooms, puntarelle — a local salad, and fresh mozzarella.
 As everywhere, eat with the season.
-Tonight we said bring on whatever's fresh.
+Tonight we said, "Bring on whatever's fresh."
 Travelers can enjoy better restaurants without going broke by sharing an array of smaller dishes.